Why Do Insurance Companies Deny Water Damage Claims? Find Out Here

 When an insurance adjuster has doubts about the cause of the water damage they will investigate further to determine whether you caused the problem yourself.

-If for instance, you have a dishwasher that flooded your kitchen because it was not installed properly or you had a faulty valve; then they can deny your claim by citing irresponsible activity as one of the reasons why insurance companies deny claims over water damage restoration.
+For instance, if you have a dishwasher that flooded your kitchen due to improper installation or a faulty valve, insurance companies can deny your claim citing irresponsible activity as a reason for denial of claims related to water damage restoration.

-Also, water damage claims can work against you especially if it is caused by leakage or seeping water.
+Also, water damage claims can work against you, especially if they are caused by leakage or seeping water.

-Insurance companies would point out that you are responsible as a homeowner for maintaining the plumbing system and having damages fixed.
-T
+Insurance companies would point out that as a homeowner, you are responsible for maintaining the plumbing system and repairing damages.

-hey would see it as negligence on your part if the water damage was caused by worsening water leak damage.
+They would see it as negligence on your part if worsening water leak damage caused the water damage.

 It Was A Prior Condition That Is Now Re-Appearing